-Prerequisite(s): Placement in ESOL 90F or higher level courses in the same area/field (or areas/fields) of study or placement in ESOL 90S or higher level courses in the same area/field (or areas/fields) of study or a grade of "CR" in ESOL 90F or a grade of "CR" in ESOL 90S or consent of instructor.
+Prerequisite(s): Placement in ESOL 90F or higher level courses in the same area/field (or areas/fields) of study

 Comment: Offered Spring semester only.
 ESOL 90S is repeatable for credit with no maximum credit limit.
 ESOL 90S may not be audited or taken for a letter grade.
 Special grading options are NC (earns no credit for the course and must enroll in another semester of ESOL 90F/ESOL 90S), CR (earns credit for the course but must enroll in another semester of ESOL 90F/ESOL 90S), and CR+ (earns credit for the course and is eligible for ESOL 92F/ESOL 92S).